bonitasoft/bonita-doc/md/customize-living-application-theme.md

     "node-sass": "4.11.0",
     "postcss-cli": "6.1.2",
     "autoprefixer": "9.5.0",
-    "bootstrap-sass": "3.3.7" //Supported version of bootstrap in Bonita }
+    "bootstrap-sass": "3.3.7" //Supported version of Bootstrap in Bonita }
 }
 ```